This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 The American Dental Association (ADA) suggests that children should start receiving oral health care before they have teeth by wiping their gums down with a warm cloth.[2]
 This not only cleans their mouth, but it helps them get used to having their mouth cleaned, something that some children with cerebral palsy have difficulties with when they get older.

 Between 18 months to 2 years of age, a child should have their first professional dental visit.
-The dentist will generally check the child’s teeth for any oral issues and teach parents how to help their child care for their teeth at home.
+The dentist will generally check the child’s teeth for oral issues and teach parents how to help their child care for their teeth at home.

-Oral Care at Home
+Oral Care at Home for Children with Cerebral Palsy

 Consider the following to help you become successful with home oral health care for your child: